M-VIG-NESH/Fake-Job-postings-detection-ML-NLP/README.md

 ## 🙏 Acknowledgments

-- Dataset sources for training the model
+- Dataset sources for training the data science model
 - Tesseract-OCR community for OCR capabilities
 - Flask community for the web framework
-- scikit-learn developers for machine learning tools
+- scikit-learn developers for machine learning and data science tools

 ---